STI Testing & Resources

 On-Campus Testing Options

-- Contraceptive services, routine exams, STI/HIV testing, self-STI testing, and discussing risky health behaviors.
+- Contraceptive services, routine exams, STI/HIV testing, self-STI testing, and discussing sexual and reproductive health.

 - Schedule an appointment with University Health Services